• Home

 amplify

-Amplify is a concert series with a focus on BIPOC and LGBTQ+ composers.
-Concerts happen once a month, streamed from my living room on my YouTube channel, and each concert features a different composer.
+Amplify is a concert series with a focus on BIPOC and out LGBTQ+ composers.
+Concerts happen multiple times a year, streamed from my living room on my YouTube channel, and each concert features a different composer.

 Concert No. 1: Brian Raphael Nabors